-If your visa application was refused, it's possible to appeal a decicision on an entry visa.
-It's possible to appeal a decision on an entry visa.
-The decision to reject an application for an entry visa always has justification.
-This means that you get information in the decision as to why your application was rejected.
-If you received a decision you are not satisfied with, you can submit a written appeal no later than 3 weeks from the day you received the decision.
+If your visa application has been refused, it's possible to appeal the decision.
+You get information in the decision as to why your application was rejected.
+If you received a decision you are not satisfied with, you can submit a written appeal no later than three (3) weeks from the day you received the decision.

-If someone else (other than you, the applicant) signs the appeal on your behalf, that person must be authorized to represent you (power of attorney).
-The power of attorney document must be signed by you and submitted in original together with your appeal.
+If someone else (other than you, the applicant) signs the appeal on your behalf, that person must be authorized to represent you with a power of attorney.

-If the Embassy finds that the decision could be changed, you will be contacted.
-The decision can be changed if new information comes in or if the Embassy considers the decision to be wrong.
-In that case you will be notified, and the entry visa placed in your passport.
+If the Embassy finds that the decision should be changed, you will be contacted.
+The decision can be changed if you provide new information or if the Embassy considers the decision to be wrong.

 If the appeal came in on time and the Embassy sees no reason to change the decision, the case will be forwarded to the Administrative Court in Stockholm as soon as possible.
-Your application, the decision, and all other documents submitted in the case will be sent to the Migration Court in Göteborg.
-The Migration Court then makes a decision and notifies you at the address you specified in the application or in the appeal.
+Your application, the decision, and all other documents submitted in the case will be sent to the court in Stockholm.
+The court then makes a decision and notifies you at the address you specified in the application or in the appeal.

 After the case has been handed over to the court, all questions about the case should be addressed to them.
-You find their contact information via the link below:
+You find their contact information via the link here.

 After receiving the appeal, if the Embassy wants to change its decision, you will be contacted in a few working days.
-If the Embassy decides not to change its decision and forwards it to the Migration Court in Sweden, the waiting time would be longer.
+If the Embassy decides not to change its decision and forwards it to the court in Stockholm, the waiting time would be longer.
 Check the processing time at Så avgörs mål om visum - Förvaltningsrätten i Stockholm (domstol.se)